MRSA germs (or bacteria) don't usually harm healthy people, including pregnant women, babies and children.

 If a pregnant woman becomes infected with MRSA, her symptoms can be treated with antibiotics.

-It's possible for a mother to pass MRSA to her baby during a normal delivery (vaginal birth).
+It's possible for a mother to pass MRSA to her baby during a vaginal birth.
 MRSA can also be passed on from other babies in the hospital if they're carrying it.

 If a baby develops an MRSA infection, it can be treated.
 Serious infections in babies caused by MRSA are rare.